-SEASAVE's main window looks like this:
+Seasave's main window looks like this:

 - Seasave title bar The title bar shows the selected instrument type (SBE 911plus / 917plus CTD in the example above) and the path and file name for the program setup (.psa) file.
-The .psa file contains all information entered in Configure Inputs and Configure Outputs (instrument configuration file path and name, CTD serial port, water sampler, TCP/IP input and output ports, serial data output, etc.) as well as size, placement, and setup for each display window. - Menus The Menus contain options for setting up the instrument and the displays, as well as for starting data acquisition. - Status display The Status display provides the following information: - ➤ If SEASAVE is acquiring real-time data or playing archived data. - ➤ If SEASAVE is storing real-time data to a file; output data file name. - Instrument configuration (.con) file name.

-To display or hide the Status, select Status in the Display menu.
+The .psa file contains all information entered in Configure Inputs and Configure Outputs (instrument configuration file path and name, CTD serial port, water sampler, TCP/IP input and output ports, serial data output, etc.) as well as size, placement, and setup for each display window. - Menus The Menus contain options for setting up the instrument and the displays, as well as for starting data acquisition. - Status display The Status display provides the following information: If Seasave is acquiring real-time data or playing archived data. - If Seasave is storing real-time data to a file; output data file name. - Instrument configuration (.con or .xmlcon) file name. - To display or hide the Status, select Status in the Display menu.

-Algorithms used to calculate derived parameters in SEASAVE are the same as used in SBE Data Processing's Derive and Data Conversion modules (with the exception of the oxygen, descent rate, & acceleration calculations).
+Algorithms used to calculate derived parameters for output and/or display in Seasave are the same as used in SBE Data Processing's Derive and Data Conversion modules (with the exception of the oxygen, descent rate, & acceleration calculations).
 See Appendix IV: Derived Parameter Formulas.